Create Persistent Bootable USB Using Ventoy In Linux - OSTechNix

 $ sudo sh CreatePersistentImg.sh -s 2048 -t xfs

-I am going to create an image file of size 4 GB in EXT filesystem, with label casper-rw.
+For the purpose of this guide, I am going to create an image file of size 4 GB with EXT4 filesystem, with label casper-rw using command:

 $ sudo ./CreatePersistentImg.sh -s 4096